Skip to content

 Why it matters:

 Heavy metals occur naturally in the environment and can be introduced during raw material sourcing or manufacturing.
-Chronic exposure—especially near the mouth—has been linked to neurological, hormonal, and developmental concerns.
+Chronic exposure, especially near the mouth, has been linked to neurological, hormonal, and developmental concerns.

 Our results:

-What "Not Detected" means:
+What this means:

 What we test for: